auth0/auth0-cordova-oidc-sample/01-Login/README.md

 ## Overview
 This is a simple sample that demonstrates how to use Auth0 in Hybrid Apps.
 The application uses [pkce-auth](https://npmjs.org/pkce-auth) a Library that implements PKCE Auth Client for Auth0.JS along side the embedded HybridOAuthClient.
 Which in turn uses the SFSafariViewController plugin.

+To handle the callback we use customurischeme plugin to listen to a custom uri which is defined by your package id and will be generted for you.

 ### Getting Started